HassanAbdelwahed/Calculator/README.md

  # Calculator
 ## _Building a web-based calculator similar to that of windows_

-This Calculator has the ability to do any calculation required.
 ## Features
 - buttons are web buttons
 - For simplicity, the difference between the C and CE buttons is ignored.